I wasn’t expecting to see her that morning.

 GUIDE TABLE OF CONTENTS

 Because of the current global situation, Ella travel guidelines have been changing often.
-Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.
+Our friends at Booking.com created a website that lists detailed information on travel restrictions around the globe.

-Before planning a trip to Ella, be sure to check the Flatten the Curve website for information on travel restrictions to Sri Lanka.
-If you do decide to visit Ella, then you may want to seriously consider getting travel medical insurance.
+Before planning a trip to Ella, be sure to check Booking.com for information on travel restrictions to Sri Lanka.
+If you do decide to visit Ella, then you may want to seriously consider getting travel insurance with COVID coverage.

 HOW TO APPLY FOR AN ETA TO SRI LANKA

 Applying for an ETA (Electronic Travel Authorization) to Sri Lanka was easy.
 The entire process is done through the Sri Lanka ETA website and it was emailed to me within minutes of submitting the application and making payment.
 You can refer to my post on applying for an ETA to Sri Lanka for a step-by-step process.
 You can also apply for an ETA through iVisa.com.

 ELLA AT A GLANCE